-The Chief Finance Officer (CFO) is responsible for the preparation of the OPCC's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Chief Finance Officer is responsible for the preparation of the OPCC's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts the CFO, has:
+In preparing this Statement of Accounts the Chief Finance Officer, has:

-- selected suitable accounting policies and then applied them consistently - made judgements and estimates that were reasonable and prudent - complied with the Local Authority Code.
+- · selected suitable accounting policies and then applied them consistently - · made judgements and estimates that are reasonable and prudent - complied with the Code.